alex-apezera/FlowLab/README.md

 * Convective terms inside the domain are calculated using an explicit UPWIND second-order scheme.
 The first-order scheme is used near the boundaries to improve stability.

-* Diffusion terms are calculated using an implicit scheme with Thomas-algorithm sweeps.
+* Diffusion terms are calculated using an implicit scheme with Thomas-algorithm (TDMA) sweeps.

 * Pressure is calculated iteratively at every time step.
-The SIMPLE method is used for the ALE model, while the Gauss–Seidel method is used for the EPM model.
+The SIMPLE (Jacobi) method is used for the ALE model, while the Gauss–Seidel method is used for the EPM model.
 The Rie–Chow interpolation and a checkerboard-pattern prevention procedure are also applied.

 * The ALE model uses a nonuniform grid with an increasing step size from the boundaries toward the center, based on a hyperbolic-sine distribution.